Online Community College

 You'll also likely need to submit proof of high school/GED completion, and you may be asked to fill out a short application with some basic personal and demographic information as well.

 Once your application has been reviewed, some schools will ask you to join them for a short interview or consultation to ensure that they're a good fit for you.
 At Campus, our online admissions application can be completed in under 15 minutes and does not require any SAT or ACT test scores.
-We also require prospective students to schedule a short interview with an admissions counselor after submitting the application.
+We also require prospective students to schedule a short interview with an admissions advisor after submitting the application.

 As part of your enrollment process, you may need to submit financial aid information.
 For federal financial aid opportunities, you'll need to fill out the FAFSA form and assemble any required supporting documents.